-I worked in the hospital at the beginning of my career, and thought I was doing ‘everything right’ but was constantly frustrated with what I felt was occasional small wins, but mostly, feeling like I wasn’t making a huge difference.
+I worked in the hospital at the beginning of my career.
+I thought I was doing ‘everything right’ but was constantly frustrated with what I felt was occasional small wins.
+But mostly, feeling like I wasn’t making a huge difference.
 As I got more comfortable with what I did, especially as I worked in cirrhosis care and oncology, I started to change how I communicated with patients.

 In turn, it transformed the way I gave patients care.
 It didn’t happen over night, but I realized, you have to GIVE to get.
 You have to connect with people FIRST if you want to make an impact.
 YES, my background in science matters.
 BUT.
 To make it matter to patients, you need to master the art of human connection first.